aragon/hack/docs/guides-agent-app.md

 However, you should notice that instead of writing `1` as the second argument to `mint` we've gone with `1000000000000000000`.

-This is because a token has 18 decimals, so 1 unit of a token is actually 0.000000000000000001 tokens.
+This is because the token created by the [democracy template](https://github.com/aragon/dao-kits/tree/master/kits/democracy) has 18 decimals, so 1 unit of a token is actually 0.000000000000000001 tokens.
 This is not what we want.

 In order to mint a full token from the CLI we need to pass the full number, which will then be interpreted with 18 decimals.
 In our case this is a 1 followed by eighteen 0s, or `1000000000000000000`.